-For example, we believe increased regulation may continue to occur in the area of data privacy and security, and laws and regulations applying to the solicitation, collection, retention, deletion, sharing, use and other processing of personal information.
+For example, regulation in data privacy and security is rapidly evolving in the U.S. and internationally, including laws, rules and regulations applying to the solicitation, collection, retention, deletion, sharing, use and other processing of personal information.
 At the U.S. federal level, we are subject to the laws and regulations promulgated under the authority of the Federal Trade Commission, which regulates unfair or deceptive acts or practices (including with respect to data privacy and security).
 At the state level, we are subject to the California Consumer Privacy Act of 2018, as amended by the California Privacy Rights Act of 2020 (collectively, the "CCPA").
 The CCPA requires covered businesses to, among other things, provide disclosures to California residents about their data collection, use, sharing and processing practices and, with limited business exceptions, the CCPA affords such individuals various rights with respect to their personal information, including to request deletion of personal information collected about them and to opt-out of certain personal information selling and sharing practices.
 A number of other states have enacted, or are considering enacting, comprehensive data privacy laws.
 In addition, laws in all 50 U.S. states require businesses to provide notice under certain circumstances to consumers whose personal information has been disclosed as a result of a data breach.
 Further, foreign laws and regulations such as the EU General Data Protection Regulation (the "EU GDPR"), and the version thereof implemented into the laws of the United Kingdom following Brexit (the "UK GDPR"), may apply to our business and marketing activities that are offered to European Union and United Kingdom users.
 The EU GDPR and UK GDPR include a range of compliance obligations and penalties for non-compliance are significant.
 Although the substantive requirements of the UK GDPR are largely aligned with those of the EU GDPR, exposing us to burdens and risks comparable to the EU GDPR, that may change over time.
-Existing and new data privacy and security laws and regulations could affect, and may result in expenditures to ensure, our ability to store, use, share and otherwise process personal information in accordance with applicable laws and regulations.
+Preparing for and complying with existing and new data privacy and security laws and regulations requires significant time and resources to ensure we store, use, share and otherwise process personal information in accordance with applicable laws and regulations.
 We also are, and in the future may become, subject to various other obligations relating to data privacy and security, including industry standards, external and internal policies, contracts and other obligations.
 Violations or alleged violations of laws and regulations, or any such obligations, by us, our third-party publishers, our clients or our third-party service providers on which we rely to process personal information on our behalf, could result in enforcement actions, litigation, damages, fines, criminal prosecution, unfavorable publicity, and restrictions on our ability to operate, any of which could have a material adverse effect on our business, financial condition, and results of operations.
-In addition, new laws or regulations (including amendments thereof or changes in enforcement of existing laws or regulations applicable to us or our clients) could affect the activities or strategies of us or our clients and, therefore, lead to reductions in their level of business with us or otherwise impact our business.
+In addition, new laws or regulations (including amendments thereof or changes in enforcement of existing laws or regulations applicable to us or our clients) could affect the activities or strategies of us, our clients or our third-party service providers and, therefore, lead to reductions in their level of business with us or otherwise impact our business or our business model.